siana-systems/docker-cubeai-cpu/README.md

  ```console
  foo@bar: ~/$ make bash
  ```
-Docker will launch and proceed to download the SIANA image form Docker Hub (which may take a while...), then it'll run a container and open a bash terminal into it.
-From this terminal, you can then run your TensorFlow/Keras python scripts and/or the Cube-AI CLI (stm32cubeai.)
+Docker will launch and proceed to download the SIANA image form Docker Hub (which may take a while...)
+Then, it'll run a container and open a bash terminal into it.
+From this terminal, you can run your TensorFlow/Keras python scripts and/or the Cube-AI CLI (stm32cubeai.)

 The doker container maps /src/workspace/ to your ~/ directory on the host side.